DevExpress/testcafe/docs/articles/documentation/extending-testcafe/custom-reporter/index.md

 gulp test
 ```

-## Previewing Report
+## Previewing the Report

-You can preview a report built by your reporter using the `preview` Gulp task.
+You can preview the report built by your reporter using the `preview` Gulp task.

 ```bash
 gulp preview
 ```

-## Using Reporter Development Version
+## Using the Reporter Development Version

 If you are still developing the reporter, but need to test it within TestCafe, there is no need to publish the reporter package to npm.
 You can link the reporter to TestCafe by using the [npm link](https://docs.npmjs.com/cli/link) command.
-This allows you to work on the reporter project and test it iteratively without having to re-publish everytime you make a change.
+This allows you to work on the reporter project and test it iteratively without having to re-publish the project every time you make a change to it.

 To link the reporter package, navigate to the reporter directory and run `npm link`: